Jimmy's Custom Speed Shop

 • We will be at several events throughout the year.
 And will gladly help / answer questions.
 We have traveled to watch / help customers, when they go out for the first time.

-• At seasons end, get your transmission back to us for inspection.
+• At seasons end, get your transmission back for inspection.
 If needed, we can address any issues.
 Better to find them during winter, than mid-season.

-• Ratio changes are limited, but possible.
+• Ratio possibilities are increasing!
 Want to try something different?
 Can do that.
 We will go over options.
 And a timeline.

 Contact Us